 The Philharmonia Chorus is an independent symphony chorus based in London.
-Founded by Walter Legge in 1957, the Chorus quickly established itself as one of Europe's premier choruses.
+Founded by Walter Legge in 1957 to complement the Philharmonia Orchestra he had founded 10 years earlier, the Chorus quickly established itself as one of Europe's premier choruses.
 Over the succeeding decades, the Chorus has worked with many of the leading orchestras in Europe and most of the leading conductors of the day.

 The Chorus is a Registered Charity, No. 250495.